matrix-org/matrix-ios-sdk/README.rst

         ];
     }

-When you call setPusherWithPushkey, this creates a pusher on the Home Server that your session is logged in to.
+When you call setPusherWithPushkey, this creates a pusher on the homeserver that your session is logged in to.
 This will send HTTP notifications to a URL you supply as the 'url' key in the 'data' argument to setPusherWithPushkey.